1940 British war cabinet crisis: Diaries

 In his diary entry for this day, Colville wrote that the Cabinet was "feverishly" considering the country's ability to continue fighting the war alone given that the fall of France seemed imminent and the evacuation of the British Expeditionary Force (BEF) was necessary.
 In his sole reference to confrontation between Churchill and Halifax, he wrote: "there are signs that Halifax is being defeatist".
 Halifax believed that Great Britain could no longer crush Germany and must rather preserve its own integrity and independence.

 Cadogan, who was present at many of the war cabinet meetings, was also a prolific diarist.
 He wrote that Halifax was considering resignation after the 4:30 meeting, though Churchill had afterwards persuaded him to think again.
 Cadogan had sensed a difference of opinion arising between Chamberlain and Halifax.
 In a later entry, Cadogan expressed a hope that "we shan't delude ourselves into thinking we can do any good by making more offers or approaches".
-David Owen comments that this was a very different view to that of Cadogan's boss, Halifax, and much closer to that of Chamberlain who, as the minutes show, could see no practical use in an approach to Italy but was worried about upsetting the French.
+David Owen comments that this was a very different view from that of Cadogan's boss, Halifax, and much closer to that of Chamberlain who, as the minutes show, could see no practical use in an approach to Italy but was worried about upsetting the French.

 In his own diary entry for the day, Halifax confirmed that he had seriously thought of resigning and had said so in the 4:30 meeting.
-He claimed that Churchill and Greenwood had "talked the most frightful rot" about the proposed approach to Italy.
+He said Churchill and Greenwood had "talked the most frightful rot" about the proposed approach to Italy.